sinaghassemi/semanticSegmentation/README.md

 ## 1.4 Test (ISPRS Vaihingen)

-The same as INRIA dataset, since a set of images are not provided with annotations and reserved as test set, and they can be extracted by setting the falg ```set = 'test'```.
-The network outout then should be sent to dataset organizer for further assessments.
+The same as INRIA dataset, since a set of images are not provided with annotations and reserved as test set, and they can be extracted by setting the flag ```set = 'test'```.
+The network output then should be sent to dataset organizer for further assessments.

 However, also it is possible to extracted test samples from validation areas.
-After setting the flag ```set = 'test'```, in the "Configurations for each set" section and in the test part, ``` area = [11,15,28,30,34] ``` defines the test areas to be the same as validation areas, then the flage ```  withAnnotation = 1 ``` indicates the this set should be extarcted with annotation.
+After setting the flag ```set = 'test'```, in the "Configurations for each set" section and in the test part, ``` area = [11,15,28,30,34] ``` defines the test areas to be the same as validation areas, then the flag ```  withAnnotation = 1 ``` indicates the this set should be extracted with annotation.
 Therefore we can measure the network performance using the provided annotations and over validation images.

 # 2. Training the network